 - Neuroscience, Genetics, Genomics, Sleep, Behavior, Neuropeptide signaling, C. elegans

 The Wang lab is interested in studying how the brain controls behaviors.
 Our current focus is to understand sleep.
 Despite being an evolutionarily conserved behavior, sleep remains one of the most intriguing mysteries in biology.
 We use C. elegans as a model system and exploit its advantages (powerful genetics, optical transparency, and a small nervous system with well-defined anatomical connectivity) to understand the molecular, cellular, and circuit mechanisms underlying sleep.
+We also are interested in understanding the development of the sleep circuit.
 We take an integrative approach by combining classic molecular and genetic tools with state-of-the-art techniques, such as optogenetics, in vivo live imaging, genome editing, automated behavioral tracking, and next-generation sequencing.
 In parallel, we also develop novel genetic tools to precisely control transgene expression and manipulate genome.

 Search PubMed for more publications by Han Wang

 Wang, H. †, *, Park, H.*, Liu, J., and Sternberg P.W.† (2018).
 An Efficient Genome Editing Pipeline to Generate Null Mutants in Caenorhabditis elegans Using CRISPR/Cas9.
 G3: Genes, Genomes, Genetics.
 8, 3607–3616.

 Wang, H. †, *, Liu, J.*, Yuet, K.P., Hill, A. J., and Sternberg, P.W.† (2018).
 Split cGAL, an Intersectional Strategy Using a Split Intein for Refined Spatiotemporal Transgene Control in C. elegans.
 Proceedings of the National Academy of Sciences.
 115, 3900–3905.